June 2, 2011

 SONS OF SIN

 Worthless Sons.
-God described the sons of Eli, Hophni and Phinehas, as worthless (“בְלִיָּעַל“) men who did not know the LORD and the custom of the priests with the people (1 Samuel 2:12, page 439).
+God described the sons of Eli, Hophni and Phinehas, as worthless (“בְלִיָּעַל”) men who did not know the LORD and the custom of the priests with the people (1 Samuel 2:12).
 Apparently, these children despised education in the ways of God, and spurned salvation from God.
-In those days, God had commanded that priests take meat from offerings by using a three-pronged fork to lift out portions from a boiling pot (1 Samuel 2:13, page 439; Leviticus 7:29-34, pages 169-170).
+In those days, God had commanded that priests take meat from offerings by using a three-pronged fork to lift out portions from a boiling pot (1 Samuel 2:13; Leviticus 7:29-34).
 God also directed that, before boiling, the fat of the meat be removed and burned separately as a soothing aroma.
 But Hophni and Phinehas wanted the meat raw, with the fat still intact.
 Through their servants, they forced the people of Israel coming to Shiloh to give them the offerings as they demanded.
-Those children of Eli corrupted all the sacrifices offered at Shilon while they were in charge.
+Those children of Eli corrupted all the sacrifices offered at Shiloh while they were in charge.

 Immoral Sons.
 Hophni and Phinehas also polluted the morality of people coming to Shiloh.
 Many of the pagan temples in the land had male and female prostitutes.
-The evil sons of Eli “lay with the women who served at the doorway of the tent of meeting” (1 Samuel 2:22, page 440; compare Exodus 38:8, pages 153-154).
+The evil sons of Eli “lay with the women who served at the doorway of the tent of meeting” (1 Samuel 2:22; compare Exodus 38:8).
 The Bible implies that the priests consented to the immorality and freely participated in the same.
 They thoroughly disregarded the holiness of God and their position as priests to serve God through their daily work.
 Instead, they viewed their position as an opportunity to satisfy their own hungers and lusts.

 The Father Lost Contact.
 When he was old, Eli confronted his sons, Hophni and Phinehas, because he heard of their sinful behavior from other people (1 Samuel 2:22, page 440).
 This verse indicates that for many years Eli apprently had been completely out of touch with his sons and neglected fatherly care.
 If you want to have children like Hophni and Phinehas, repeat the mistakes of Eli: do not educate your children about serving God according to their calling, do not keep in touch with your children, do not honestly evaluate the work of your children, make sure you get so busy doing God’s work you have no time for your adult children, and, in short, let your children do what they want without your guidance.

 Glorifying Your Sons.
 The other major sin of Eli concerned his own devotion to his sons.
 God said Eli honored those boys more than Eli honored God.
 God commands fathers to love their children, but they must never honor children above God.
-The word “you honor” (“תְּכַבֵּד“) here means to glorify, to esteem highly.
-Instead of the children following the commandment to honor their father, this father chose to glorify his children above God (compare Exodus 20:12, page121; 1 Samuel 2:29-30, page 440).
-God also observed that Eli knew about the iniquity of his sons, and that they brought a curse upon themselves, but Eli did not rebuke them (1 Samuel 3:13, page 442; Deuteronomy 17:12, page 315).
+The word “you honor” (“תְּכַבֵּד”) here means to glorify, to esteem highly.
+Instead of the children following the commandment to honor their father, this father chose to glorify his children above God (compare Exodus 20:12; 1 Samuel 2:29-30).
+God also observed that Eli knew about the iniquity of his sons, and that they brought a curse upon themselves, but Eli did not rebuke them (1 Samuel 3:13; Deuteronomy 17:12).
 Whenever fathers allow their children to get away with all their evil deeds, even when the father knows about them or should have known, then God will take action.
 Fathers who love their sons confront their sons in love, and take all appropriate action immediately.

 Sons Cursed by God.
-In consequence of the sin of Eli and his sons, God told Eli that He would break the strength of Eli and his house so that “there would not be an old man in your house” (1 Samuel 2:31, page 441).
-God also cursed Eli by making him watch the holy house of God fall into distress, and the death of the increase of his house in the prime of their lives (1 Samuel 2:33, page 441).
-God told Eli that he would cut off every man of Eli from serving at the altar of God ( 1 Samuel 2:32, 441).
+In consequence of the sin of Eli and his sons, God told Eli that He would break the strength of Eli and his house so that “there would not be an old man in your house” (1 Samuel 2:31).
+God also cursed Eli by making him watch the holy house of God fall into distress, and the death of the increase of his house in the prime of their lives (1 Samuel 2:33).
+God told Eli that He would cut off every man of Eli from serving at the altar of God (1 Samuel 2:32).

 Five Sins of Fathers